Skip to content

 Laic said this win is a relief for him and the team after losing last year’s final 3-0 against the Condors.

-Humber’s history at the CCAA includes nine titles, the most with the last being in 2022 when they defeated Seneca.
+Humber’s history at the CCAA now includes 10 gold titles, the most with the last being in 2022 when they defeated Seneca.
 They also won one silver medal and three bronze medals.